Mortal Shell 2: How to Get Tar Golem Achievement Without the Autosave Trap

 Practical takeaway

-The Tar Golem achievement is less about winning the story encounter and more about forcing a hidden HP-zero check before the game drags you back into its scripted aftermath.
-Protect a save before the fight, commit to full boss damage instead of the expected defeat flow, and do not let a failed attempt ride into the cutscene autosave.
-If that autosave already happened, stop looking for a clean in-run fix first and look for an earlier save, because that is the most reliable reset path supported by current evidence.
+The Tar Golem achievement is not about surviving the story encounter — it is about forcing the boss to 0 HP before the game pulls you into its scripted aftermath.
+Protect a save before the fight, commit to full damage instead of the expected defeat, and quit before the cutscene autosave if the achievement does not pop.
+If that autosave already happened, skip the in-run fixes and reload an earlier save — it is the only reset that reliably works.

 Was this guide helpful?